Archeology of Five: the Origin of the Feast

 I was looking for a way to spark my creative power, to (quite literally) summon a story from the dark waters of my subconscious the way a sorcerer might summon a demon from the void.
-I had just quit a corporate job where I worked a lot with spreadsheets, so I fell back on what I knew.
-I populated a tab with as many occupations as I could find online—everything from fletcher and glass-blower to clown and terrorist.
+I had just quit a corporate job where I worked with spreadsheets, so I fell back on what I knew.
+I populated a tab with as many occupations as I could find—everything from fletcher and glass-blower to clown and terrorist.
 Then I created three identical formulas that selected one element at random from the list such that each refresh of the file resulted in a new three-word combination, like the pull of a slot machine.
 I sat at my desk and kept reloading, and within a dozen or so tries, the following appeared:

 Almost immediately, I saw an archetypal trinity—Doctor Strange, Ferran Adria, and Sherlock Holmes—and the details of Etude’s life rushed into my head.
 Shaman from the Amazon.
 Trained as a chef in France.
 Solves supernatural mysteries.
-Even the man’s name came forth: Etude Emile sur Saint-Antoine Étranger — Lessons from the Lost Stranger, so-called by his adoptive anthropologist parents (Saint Anthony being the patron saint of the lost).
+Even the man’s name came forth: Etude Emile sur Saint-Antoine Étranger — effectively: Lessons from the Lost Stranger, so-called by his adoptive anthropologist parents (Saint Anthony being the patron saint of the lost).

 But Etude doesn’t sleep.
 He appeared to me at odd times—in the shower, working in the garden, driving late at night.
 I recorded what I could on my phone, and after Fantasmagoria was published in 2014, I gathered all the scraps and began to read in earnest about occult symbology.
-(Instrumental in that research was Tashen’s Book of Symbols, which still holds a place of honor on the miscellany shelf right here next to my desk.)
+(Instrumental in that research was Tashen’s Book of Symbols, which still holds a place of honor on the miscellany shelf right next to my desk.)
 The significance of the pentagram is hard to escape.
-It’s the iconic symbol of black magic, of the secret fears of good people across the centuries across the globe: that their neighbors, or those in power, rise not from their gifts but from dark, possibly supernatural bargains; that such people are free to indulge their perverse fantasies in ways we never can; that they can afflict our children, or ourselves; that our fortunes will wither; that we’ll be powerless; that self-determination, which we lack, proceeds from an invisible source, a devil-mass—like a party for the beautiful and popular to which we were not invited.
+It’s the iconic symbol of black magic, of the secret fears of good people across the centuries: that their neighbors, or those in power, rise not from their gifts but from dark, possibly supernatural bargains; that such people are free to indulge their perverse fantasies in ways we never can; that they can afflict our children, or ourselves; that our fortunes will wither; that we’ll be powerless; that self-determination, which we lack, proceeds from an invisible source, a devil-mass—like a party for the beautiful and popular to which we were not invited.

 Looking out at the world, how easy it is to believe such things are real.

-I called the first course “Agony in Violet” as a nod to the first third of Etude’s archetypal trinity: Sherlock Holmes.
+I called the first course “Agony in Violet” in a nod to the first third of Etude’s archetypal trinity: Sherlock Holmes.
 I had read Arthur Conan Doyle’s complete works in high school, and I recalled the Victorian penchant for naming with colors.
 Holmes had his “A Study in Scarlet.”
-The American artist James McNeill Whistler, who lived in London for most of his career and who was a near-contemporary of A.C.
-Doyle, gave his works names like “A Symphony in White No. 1” (which we know as “The White Girl”).
+The American artist James McNeill Whistler, who lived in London for most of his career and who was a near-contemporary of Doyle, gave his paintings names like “A Symphony in White No. 1” (which we know as “The White Girl”).
 Indeed, he did not call his portrait of his mother, probably the most famous American painting of all time, “Mother” or “My Mother” or even “Whistler’s Mother” (as we do) but rather “Arrangement in Grey and Black No. 1.”
 That his mother sat for it was almost incidental.

 The first version of the story was radically different than what you’ve read here.
 Although many details of the plot are the same, the original narrator was unnamed and very few details of his life were revealed.
 The “camera eye” was fixed squarely on Etude, whom I was still getting to know.

 After food and sex comes the urge for power, to secure not just momentary but lasting sustenance, not just our replacement in the gene pool but a dominating legacy.
 Taken to its logical extreme, it becomes the winter of the world.
 A fascist white.
 But fascists of course never see themselves as evil, nor does anyone else.
 The belief that because our cause is “just” we therefore commit no evil is the common fault of movements Right and Left.
 We also tend to see others this way, as all good or all bad.
 The NYPD were hailed as heroes in the aftermath of 9/11.
 They’ve since returned to persecutor status.
 But then, power is like that.
 Just like truth, authority is not a virtue.
-It’s not intrinsically good or bad, and which means there’s no reason to respect it intrinsically.
+It’s not intrinsically good or bad, which means there’s no reason to respect it intrinsically.
 Harriet is a case in point.

 But there remain people in the world who strive for something higher, who are reborn out of their animal selves.
 It sounds hokey, but all that’s required really is a basic recognition of others—not as threats, not as rivals to dominate but partners to explore.
 In short, not an abundance of passion but of compassion, and with that realization, a resurrection of hope, the return of spring.
 It is no accident that the narrator of the fourth course is a child, the new bud from the tree.
 (And if you’re very observant, you’ll note that each course takes place at the turn of the appropriate season.)